 EU budget and regional policy

 The multiannual financial framework (MFF) is a seven-year spending plan that translates the EU priorities into financial terms.
 For each annual EU budgetary exercise, it limits expenditure over a fixed period and defines the maximum amounts available for each major category of spending.
-It also sets up how the budget is financed (so called “own resources”).
-The current MFF covers the period from 2014 to 2020 and provides a clear picture regarding the spending priorities of the EU.
+It also sets up how the budget is financed (so-called “own resources”).

 EU regional policy absorbs around a third of the EU budget for a total of €315bn over the current period 2014-2020.
 With companies as a beneficiary of EU structural funds, BusinessEurope is closely involved in development of this policy.